 A closer look at the bridge shows that the grub screws don’t jut out of the saddles, unlike vintage-style saddles.
 While Strat purists would argue against this, the AZES31 wasn’t designed to appeal to them, and this is a welcome change to the 6 saddle style.

-Another piece of evidence that this is no ordinary Strat clone is its hardtail with no protruding grub screws.
+Another welcome improvement of this guitar is its hardtail with no protruding grub screws.
 This gives you a comfy bridge to rest your hand on.

 The AZES31 is an incredible guitar for rhythmic guitar playing.
 The ceramic magnet pickups sound and feel more vintage.
 This makes it perfect for muted chucking and tight clean interludes.
 With a bit of gain, the pickups take on a lot of attitude, thanks to their output.